zzzprojects/learn-orm/tutorials/flee/arrays-and-collections.md

  - If the indexed variable is not an array, **Flee** will try to find a default indexer property and use it instead.
  - If the variable being indexed is not an array and does not have a default indexer, **Flee** will throw an `ExpressionCompileException`.

-Let's consider the following class which we will use as an owner class and it contains an array and collection.
+Let's consider the following class, which we will use as an owner class.
+It contains an array and collection.

 ```csharp
 class MyClass